 To help overcome these problems we have developed Spaghetti, a visual analytics tool for exploring the positions and overlaps of the peptides that actually map to proteins and to integrate the data with known structure information to gain a better understanding of how this affects detectability.
 Recently there have been a number of approaches developed to predict the behavior of peptides within the instruments and separation columns; these have generally been analytical methods rather than visualizations (Siepen 2007, Tang 2006, Webb 2008).
 The advantage of visual analytic approaches is that the human visual system can often efficiently identify numerous subtle phenomena such as over representation of peptides (in specific domains or in particular regions), analysis problems (e.g. resulting from multiple peptides mapping to the same location due to overlapping partial digests), or the identification of biological relevant factors (e.g. where and when PTMs occur) that are difficult to detect algorithmically.

-The Spaghetti tool can use the protXML (Kelr 2005) file format directly or a Uniprot id and a list or detected fragments and is integrated into the widely used Trans-Proteomics Pipeline software (Keller 2005), so that the identified peptides fragments and inferred protein relationships for a specific experiment can easily be viewed.
+The Spaghetti tool can use the protXML (Keller 2005) file format directly or a Uniprot id and a list or detected fragments and is integrated into the widely used Trans-Proteomics Pipeline software (Keller 2005), so that the identified peptides fragments and inferred protein relationships for a specific experiment can easily be viewed.

 RESULTS

 The web application can be initiated directly from the TPP package or by reading in a protXML file.
-The tool also has a user interface that allows for the input of a series of IDs and corresponding lists of detected fragments.
+The tool also has a user interface that allows for the input of a series of Uniprot IDs and corresponding lists of detected fragments.
 Once the data has been read into the application, relevant sequence and structural information is automatically retrieved.
 The sequence is compared with the 3D model to identify matching segments, and the analyses and view construction is then undertaken.

 The fragments are displayed in a sequence view and, if available, a 3D view.
 By default the most suitable 3D model to display is determined to be that which matches the highest number of peptide fragment sequences for a particular protein.
 A number of statistics are also generated for each model, and these can be overlaid on the structural view to allow for further analysis (these include hydrophobicity (Lesser 1990), solvent access (Shrake 1973)), as well as information relevant to the fragmentation (e.g. coverage and missed cleavages).
-As this information is displayed through Jol (Hansen 2010) several additional visualization and selection criteria are available (ribbon display, toggling molecule granularity, coloring options etc).
+As this information is displayed through JMol (Hansen 2010) several additional visualization and selection criteria are available (ribbon display, toggling molecule granularity, coloring options etc).

 A sequence based view is also provided, which provides some of the information available in the structural view.
 The detected fragments are shown as a series of colored rectangles in the sequence view, with the colors corresponding to the coloring of any three dimensional view.
 Coverage information and feature (e.g. secondary structure, missed cleavages) are also overlaid on the sequence view.